Food Hygiene & Safety

 Try not to use a microwave to reheat fish.
 Any fillet, including salmon, will be severely dried out, and the fragrance will be unpleasant and fishy.
 Although the efficiency of a microwave may appear appealing, the result may not always be desirable to you.

-Baking is a dry heat technique of cooking fish in the oven.
+Baking is a dry heat technique for cooking fish in the oven.
 According to several research, baking fish produces less loss of omega-3 fatty acids than both frying and microwaving.
 Baking may also be a superior approach to keep fish’s vitamin D content intact.

 Moisture is Important